Multilingual Learners & World Language » Multilingual Learners & World Language

 Multilingual Learners & World Language

 Welcome to the English Learner and World Language Department!
-We are proud to serve a diverse community of families and learners who come from almost 60 countries and speak 60 different languages.
+We are proud to serve a diverse community of families and learners from nearly 60 countries, representing over 60 different languages.

-We are excited to provide Language Development opportunities in English, French, Italian and Spanish!
-English Learners/Multilingual Learners comprise nearly 28% of our student body district-wide and learn English and grade-level content alongside their peers in all 11 schools.
-Additionally, all High School students have the opportunity to study French, Italian and Spanish from Level 1 all the way to Advanced Placement.
+We are excited to provide Language Development opportunities in English, Arabic, French, Italian, Japanese, and Spanish!
+English Learners/Multilingual Learners comprise nearly 36% of our student body district-wide and learn English and grade-level content alongside their peers in all 11 schools.
+Additionally, depending on their school, High School students have the opportunity to study Arabic, French, Italian, Japanese, and Spanish.

 Multilingualism is a wonderful asset to celebrate and develop for all of our students!